Efficient model selection in switching linear dynamic systems by graph clustering: Signal model

 \section{Signal model}

-We adopt the following notational conventions:\\ \textbullet~~$\bm{x}\sim N(\bm{m},\bm{C})$: the random vector $\bm{x}$ has a Gaussian distribution with mean $\bm{m}$ and covariance $\bm{C}$.\\ \textbullet~~$\E,\C,p$ refer to expectation, covariance, and probability, respectively, $\bm{I}$ refers to the identity matrix, and superscript $T$ refers to matrix transpoistion.\\ \textbullet~~$\mathds{1}(S)=1$ if the statement $S$ is true, and it is zero otherwise.
+We adopt the following notational conventions:\\ \textbullet~$\bm{x}\sim \mathcal{N}(\bm{m},\bm{C})$: the random vector $\bm{x}$ has a Gaussian distribution with mean $\bm{m}$ and covariance $\bm{C}$.\\ \textbullet~$\E,\C,p$ refer to expectation, covariance, and probability, respectively, $\bm{I}$ refers to the identity matrix, and superscript $T$ refers to matrix transposition.\\ \textbullet~$\mathds{1}(S)=1$ if the statement $S$ is true, and it is zero otherwise.
+The state-space model for an SLDS is